elijahgjacob/prof/proj3/gitlet/README.md

-# Gitlet: A Tiny Stupid Version-Control System
+# Gitlet: A Tiny Version-Control System

 Gitlet is a simplified version-control system inspired by Git, implemented in Java.
 It allows you to manage file versions, track changes, and collaborate on projects using a command-line interface.